Suja-Uddin/Simple-HR/README.md

 ### Steps
 First, make sure that you have ***Python 3*** installed in your machine.

-Now, download the zip file of the source code or open your terminal and paste below command to clone it.
+Now, either [download](https://github.com/Suja-Uddin/Simple-HR/archive/master.zip) the zip file of the source code or open your terminal and paste below command to clone it.
 ```
 git clone https://github.com/Suja-Uddin/Simple-HR.git
 ```